-Of the 145 shops identified to have the ability to build or retrofit tank cars to the DOT-117 specification, 123, or 85 percent, responded.
-Based on these responses from U.S. owned and operated tank car shops, it is expected that 5,139 new rail tank cars will be built in 2021 to meet the DOT-117 specification.
-Additionally, these shops plan to retrofit 2,274 existing rail tank cars to meet the more rigorous DOT-117 safety standards as seen in table 2.
+Of the 121 shops identified to have the ability to build or retrofit tank cars to the DOT-117 specification, 93, or 77 percent, responded.
+Based on these responses from U.S. owned and/or operated tank car shops, it is expected that 5,642 new rail tank cars will be built in 2022 to meet the DOT-117 specification.
+Additionally, these shops plan to retrofit 2,680 existing rail tank cars to meet the more rigorous DOT-117 safety standards as seen in Table 2.

-Table 2 Rail Tank Car Projections, 2021
+Table 2 Rail Tank Car Projections, 2022

-Projected to be built in 2021
+Tank Car Type Projected to be built in 2022

-DOT-117 5,139
+DOT-117 5,642

-Projected to be retrofit in 2021
+Tank Car Type Projected to be retrofit in 2022

-NOTE: Based on the 2021 Annual Tank Car Facility Survey results from 123 facilities.
+NOTE: Based on the 2022 Annual Tank Car Facility Survey results from 121 facilities.

-This data was collected in the summer of 2021, a period of economic recovery following the COVID-19 pandemic, and many businesses are facing uncertainty in the near future.
-Due to fluctuations in the business environment and market conditions, it is challenging for the facilities to predict the exact numbers of new tank cars that will be built or retrofitted to meet the DOT-117 specification in 2021.
+Due to fluctuations in the business environment and market conditions, it is challenging for the facilities to predict the exact numbers of new tank cars that will be built or retrofitted to meet the DOT-117 specification in 2022.